-Marking according to German Regulations on Hazardous Materials Identification requirement Danger symbol C. corrosive R-phrases 35 Causes severe burns.
-Keep locked up and out S-phrases 1/2 of reach of children 26 In case of contact with eves rinse immediately with plenty of water and seek medical advice 30 Never add water to this product ) 45 In case of accident or if you feel unwell seek medical advice immediately (show the label where possible.
+Marking according to German Regulations on Hazardous Materials Identification requirement Danger symbol C, corrosive R-phrases 35 Causes severe burns.
+S-phrases 1/2 Keep locked up and out of reach of children 26 In case of contact with eyes rinse immediately with plenty of water and seek medical advice 30 Never add water to this product ) 45 In case of accident or if you feel unwell seek medical advice immediately (show the label where possible.

-) applies for concentrated acid only, and not for refilling the battery with water
+\) applies for concentrated acid only, and not for refilling the battery with water